 - Lunch and Breakfast Information

 Per the Utah High School Activities Association (UHSAA) Transfer Rule, any student transferring from one high school to another may lose eligibility for participation in Association-sponsored athletic activities (including varsity, junior varsity, sophomore and freshman) for twelve months from the first day of attendance at the new school.
 However, the Association has the discretion to waive all or part of the ineligibility based on evidence of hardship, such as a bona fide change in residence or other special circumstance.

-- Contact the PCHS Athletics & Activities Director, Jamie Sheetz, if you have questions.
+- If you have questions, contact the PCHS Athletics & Activities Director, Jamie Sheetz.

 - Students New to Park City School District UHSAA Transfer Requirements

 - UHSAA Utah High School Activities Association Transfer Information